welkincloud-io/welkin-release-notes/README.md

 ## New Features Callout

-**Desired spec for WhatsApp integration (to mostly parallel Chat/SMS functionality):**

-Patients can initiate conversation with Care team via WhatsApp, to appear in Comms Center Care team can respond or initiate a new conversation with Patient through Comms Center Template responses are available to use
-Search, Filter,
-Ability to receive images via WhatApp, and save to documents Ability to send images via WhatsApp
-Care team has access to conversation history Notifications of new WhatsApp messages
-Missed WhatsApp messages appear on Homepage under missed communications for care team Security rules on who can access WhatsApp and communicate with patient Notifications on receipt of new WhatsApp messages (ideally can be configured in automations) WhatsApp message templates
-Ability to enable/disable in Integrations/Communications
-Audit Logs(?)

-**Patient Facing Assessments (PFA) Backend: Implement new assessments list WEL-4934**

-It is necessary to update the page of the list of assessments in accordance with the design.
-The functionality also needs to be reviewed and supplemented on the front-end side as well as on the back-end side.

 ## Care
-WEL-5384 Fixed: Instances of 500 Error in Encounters, home page WEL-5350 Fixed: Assessments Status Filter shows status name starting from capital letter.
+- WEL-5384 Fixed: Instances of 500 Error in Encounters, home page
+- WEL-5350 Fixed: Assessments Status Filter shows status name starting from capital letter.
-WEL-5342 Care -> Communication Center -> change field "attachments: [ ]" to "attachment: "string""
+- WEL-5342 Care -> Communication Center -> change field "attachments: [ ]" to "attachment: "string""
-WEL-5330 Unknown errors in Calendar
+- WEL-5330 Unknown errors in Calendar
-WEL-5316 Fixed: Frontend -> Care -> Patients -> New\Edit -> Remove spaces at the end of fields when saving a patient (to prevent problems with search)
+- WEL-5316 Fixed: Frontend -> Care -> Patients -> New\Edit -> Remove spaces at the end of fields when saving a patient (to prevent problems with search)
-WEL-5198 Care: DOB filter
+- WEL-5198 Care: DOB filter
-WEL-5171 Encounter times shown in UTC on Encounters index page WEL-5384 Care -> Encounters -> View encounters, home page -> Error 500.
+- WEL-5171 Encounter times shown in UTC on Encounters index page
+- WEL-5384 Care -> Encounters -> View encounters, home page -> Error 500.
-WEL-5350 Care Portal -> Assessments -> Filter by Status: The name of status should starts from capital letter WEL-5342 Care -> Communication Center -> change field "attachments: [ ]" to "attachment: "string"" WEL-5330 Unknown errors in Calendar
+- WEL-5350 Care Portal -> Assessments -> Filter by Status: The name of status should starts from capital letter
+- WEL-5342 Care -> Communication Center -> change field "attachments: [ ]" to "attachment: "string""
+- WEL-5330 Unknown errors message in Calendar
-WEL-5316 Frontend -> Care -> Patients -> New\Edit -> Remove spaces at the end of fields when saving a patient (to prevent problems with search)
+- WEL-5316 Frontend -> Care -> Patients -> New\Edit -> Remove spaces at the end of fields when saving a patient (to prevent problems with search)
-WEL-5198 Care: DOB filter
+- WEL-5198 DOB filter in patient search
-WEL-5171 Encounter times shown in UTC on Encounters index page
+- WEL-5171 Encounter times shown in UTC on Encounters index page

 ## Admin
-WEL-5348 Admin Portal -> Integrations -  Incorrect settings validation
-Bugs
-WEL-5384 Care -> Encounters -> View encounters, home page -> Error 500.
-WEL-5369 CSTool - Unable to add international number for Voice WEL-5350 Care Portal -> Assessments -> Filter by Status: The name of status should starts from capital letter WEL-5348 Admin Portal -> Integrations -  Incorrect settings validation WEL-5342 Care -> Communication Center -> change field "attachments: [ ]" to "attachment: "string"" WEL-5330 Unknown errors in Calendar
+- WEL-5348 Admin Portal -> Integrations -  Incorrect settings validation
-WEL-5316 Frontend -> Care -> Patients -> New\Edit -> Remove spaces at the end of fields when saving a patient (to prevent problems with search)
-WEL-5198 Care: DOB filter
-WEL-5171 Encounter times shown in UTC on Encounters index page

 # Release notes - Version 2022.6.6